bryanwhiting/blog/1-nephi-3-write-with-a-purpose.md

 ---
-title: 1 Nephi 9 - different books of write g
+title: 1 Nephi 9 - Write with a Purpose
-description: Some of your work can be r
+description: Some of your work can focus on the savior, other work on not the savior.
 date: 2024-01-18 23:59:57
 created: 2024-01-18 23:59:57
 categories: